danforthcenter/plantcv/docs/vis_tutorial.md

 To run a VIS pipeline over a single VIS image there are two required inputs:

-1.  **Image:** Images can be processed regardless of what type of VIS camera was used (High-throughput platform, digital camera, cell phone camera).
+1.  **Image:** Images can be processed regardless of what type of VIS camera was used (high-throughput platform, digital camera, cell phone camera).
 Image processing will work with adjustments if images are well lit and free of background that is similar in color to plant material.
 2.  **Output directory:** If debug mode is set to 'print' output images from each step are produced, otherwise ~4 final output images are produced.

-Optional inputs:
+**Optional inputs:**

 *  **Result File:** File to print results to
 *  **Write Image Flag:** Flag to write out images, otherwise no result images are printed (to save time).